-- 20. (1) The Law Society shall keep such accounts with respect to the legal aid fund as the lift Lord Chancellor may with the approval of the Treasury direct, and shall prepare in respect of each financial year a statement of accounts in such form as may be so directed. - (2) The accounts shall be audited by persons to be appointed in respect of each financial year by the statement and the auditors shall be furnished by the Law Society with copies of the said statement and shall report to the said statement and shall report to the said statement. - [Fii'(3) A person shall not be appointed as an auditor in pursuance of paragraph (2) unless he is eligible for appointment as a [Fii statusory auditor under Part 42 of the Companies Act 2006].] - (4) As soon as the accounts have been audited, the auditors shall send to the statement of accounts and of their report, and the statement of accounts and of their report, and the statement and of the report to the Comptroller and Auditor-General. - (5) The Comptroller and Auditor-General- - (a) shall examine every statement and report sent to him under paragraph (4); - (b) may inspect the accounts kept with respect to the legal aid fund and any records relating thereto; and - (c) shall certify every such statement and lay a copy of it together with his report thereon before Parliament.
+20. -(1).
+The Law-Society shall-keep such accounts with respect to the legal aid fund as the 1^{} Lord-ChancellorI-may with the approval of the Treasury-direct, and shall prepare in respect of each financial year a statement of accounts in such form as may be so-directed.

+(2) The accounts shall be audited by persons to be appointed in respect of each financial year by the the third chancellor and in accordance with a scheme of audit approved by the the Lord Chancellor), and the auditors shall be furnished by the Law Society with copies of the said statement and shall report to the the the counts and the said statement.

+$|^{Fir}$ (3) - A person shall not be appointed as an auditor in pursuance of paragraph (2) unless he is eligible for appointment as a $|^{Fir}$ statutory auditor under Part 42 of the Companies Act 2006],

+(4) As soon as the accounts have been audited, the auditors shall send to the!^{FW} Lord Chancellorjcopies of the statement of accounts and of their report, and the!^{FW} Lord Chancellor]-shall send a copy of the statement and of the report to the Comptroller and Auditor-General.

+(5) The Comptroller and Auditor-General-

+(a) shall examine every statement and report sent to him under paragraph (4);

+(b) may inspect the accounts kept with respect to the legal aid fund and any records relating thereto; and

+(c) shall certify every such statement and lay a copy of it together with his report thereon before Parliament.